 This story was published in partnership with The Guardian.

 On March 5, 2019, President Trump signed an executive order to create a “national roadmap to empower veterans and end suicide.”
 That same day, the U.S. Food and Drug Administration approved a new drug called Spravato for treatment of depression and suicidal intent.
-And over the next 24 to 48 hours, staffers at the Department of Veterans Affairs (VA) were flooded with requests and orders regarding the previously unknown drug because, they were told by one of their bosses, the President himself thought Spravato would be terrific for the VA.
+And over the next 24 to 48 hours, staffers at the Department of Veterans Affairs (VA) were flooded by managers with requests and orders regarding the previously unknown drug because, they were told by one of their bosses, the president himself thought Spravato would be terrific for the VA.
 Another official was heard to say that President Trump wanted the VA to buy “truckloads” of the drug.

 The suggestion of White House interest stoked Washington’s special brand of bureaucratic chaos.
 By week’s end, more than 20 people at the Veterans Health Administration (VHA), which runs the VA’s medical centers, had kicked into high gear to get Spravato to patients.
 Within two weeks, likely a record for the usually lumbering approval process, the VHA was announcing that the drug would be made available to vets.
 By the end of March, scores of physicians would be involved.